Top 40 Places to Visit in the Australian Outback

 6. Adels Grove & Lawn Hill National Park

 Lawn Hill National Park has beautiful sandstone ranges carved with deep gorges among a limestone plateau.
 It's a complete contrast to the harsh Australian Outback, you're stepping into a sacred aboriginal territory teeming with water, life and lush green trees.
-Our 14 day Kimberley tour takes you on a delightful walking track followed by an exploration of the gorge systems by canoe.
+Our Kimberley and The Pilbara takes you on a delightful walking track followed by an exploration of the gorge systems by canoe.

 It's a great spot for a swim, with water coloured by minerals from the gorge and perfect temperatures.
 Watch out for the occasional crocodile though, fresh water crocodiles inhabit the area, and, although not a danger to humans, have been known to scare unsuspecting visitors.